Holly Sonders Flaunts Deep Cleavage While Untying Hot Red Bikini In A Life-Saving Mission

 Those who follow the 33-year-old on social media may recall that Holly recently posted a clip where she gave CPR to a doll called "John."
 In the spoof video, she oozed Baywatch vibes in a red swimsuit as she gave the mannequin mouth-to-mouth.

 In this particular offering, it appeared as if Holly needed to step up her game to rescue the doll.
-In the photo, she kneeled with her thighs apart to accommodate the doll.
+In the photo, she knelt with her thighs apart to accommodate the doll.
 She was untying the straps to her halterneck bikini behind her neck.
-She lifted her arms, and the movement had an uplifting effect on her perky bust as she stretched out her torso.
-Holly smiled while gazing at “John.”
+She lifted her arms, which had an effect on her perky bust as she stretched out her torso.
+She smiled while gazing at "John."

 Holly rocked a patent leather crimson two-piece swimsuit.
 The swimwear did nothing but favors for her svelte frame and clung to her body like a glove.
 It had a plunging neckline with a heart embellishment in the center of the top.

-Holly posed next to a pool for the photo opp.
-Behind her, a stone pillar provided a gorgeous backdrop for the shoot, and a nearby outdoor dining area was perfect for al fresco entertainment.
+Holly posed next to a pool for the photo op.
+Behind her, a stone pillar provided a gorgeous backdrop for the shoot and a nearby outdoor dining area was perfect for al fresco entertainment.

-The influencer’s fans showed their appreciation by hitting the “like” button.
-This specific image has already garnered more than 5,000 likes since she posted it.
-Some fans chose to voice their admiration in the comments section.
+The influencer's fans showed their appreciation by hitting the like button.
+This specific image has already garnered more than 5,000 likes.
+Some fans chose to voice their admiration in the comments section as well.

 An admirer thanked the social media star for her dedication to "John."